Skip to main content

 Causes include:

 • Oesophageal varices.
-Varices are enlarged, swollen blood vessels in the lining of the gullet or stomach.
+Varices are enlarged, swollen blood vessels in the lining of the oesophagus or stomach.
 They are one of the possible complications of liver cirrhosis.
-In cirrhosis, scarred liver tissue blocks blood flow through the liver.
+In cirrhosis, scarred liver tissue blocks the blood flow through the liver.
 This causes an increase in pressure in the vein that takes blood from the gut to the liver (the portal vein).
-The increased pressure pushes back into the gut and causes the veins to swell in the gullet.
-The swellings are quite fragile and may bleed heavily into the gullet.
+The increased pressure pushes back into the gut and causes the veins to swell in the oesophagus.
+The swellings are fragile and therefore may bleed heavily into the gullet.

 • Inflammation of the oesophagus (oesophagitis) is often due to acid reflux from the stomach (gastro-oesophageal reflux disease (GORD)).
 The inflamed oesophagus sometimes bleeds.